jpgeol/snailsofalabama/README.md

-# Land & Freshwater Snails of Alabama
+# Snails of Alabama

+Snails of Alabama is a project to document all extant and recently extinct land and freshwater snails within Alabama.

 --------------